To find the truth, and tell it

 - moved across the US five times

-- taught myself bookbinding, photography, and woodworking
+- taught myself bookbinding and woodworking

 - never given up my sense of play